 The potential project site is located in proximity to the intersection of Hope Street and N. Taylor Street.
 The existing dock is located in the Alviso Slough 0.2 miles south of the County Park and is currently operated by the SBYC; a private entity.
 The Slough itself is bordered by Santa Clara Valley Water District (SCVWD) Flood protection levees and wetlands that are part of the Don Edwards Wildlife Refuge.

 A feasibility study is an analysis of how successfully a project can be completed, accounting for factors that affect it such as economic, technological, legal and scheduling factors.
 The Alviso Dock Feasibility Study analyzes the potential dock replacement project from an engineering, environmental, timing and financial point of view.

 Please note the project is only in a study phase and is not a proposed or planned project.

-The Study evaluates critical challenges to implementing the dock replacement under (3) potential courses of action and further refines the analysis into feasibility findings.
+Phase I of the Study evaluated critical challenges to implementing the dock replacement under three (3) potential courses of action and further refines the analysis into feasibility findings.
 The key differences in the alternatives are related to assumptions regarding dredging requirements and responsibility, as well as management.
 The design assumption of the replacement dock is similar for all alternatives.

 On Thursday, November 16, 2017 County Parks provided an update on the Study to the HLUET Committee.
 County Parks recommends the HLUET Committee forward a recommendation to the County Board of Supervisor to fund a $40,000 Bathymetric survey of the slough.
 The goal of this study would be to determine the safe navigability of the waterway for the general public, including a more detailed (100-foot intervals) assessment from Pond A8 breach to Alviso County Park launch ramp.